Neera-Dixit/react-nd/README.md

-Create a react application in which you need to call `https://jsonplaceholder.typicode.com/users` and render data returned from this API in you application.
+Create a react application in which you need to call `https://jsonplaceholder.typicode.com/users` and render data returned from this API.

-In your application iterate over this data and render it as card stack.
+Iterate over this data and render the data as a card stack.
 Each card should show `email` and `name` of the user.

 At this point of time your application should look something like.